mahsaabeedi/Deep-Demand-Forecasting-with-Amazon-SageMaker/README.md

 * Minimal Manual Feature Engineering: DeepAR learns seasonal patterns and dependencies on covariates across time series, reducing the need for extensive manual feature engineering to capture intricate, group-dependent behavior.

+* To facilitate learning time-dependent patterns, such as spikes during weekends, DeepAR automatically creates feature time series based on the frequency of the target time series.
+It uses these derived feature time series with the custom feature time series that you provide during training and inference.

 * Probabilistic Forecasts: DeepAR produces probabilistic forecasts in the form of Monte Carlo samples.
 These samples enable the computation of consistent quantile estimates for various sub-ranges within the prediction horizon.
 The methodology provides both point forecasts (e.g., predicting the exact number of sneakers sold in a week) and probabilistic forecasts (e.g., estimating the range of sneakers sold in a week with a certain probability).

 * Handling Cold Start Cases: DeepAR leverages knowledge from similar items, enabling accurate forecasts even for items with limited or no historical data.
 This capability addresses a common challenge where traditional single-item forecasting methods, such as ARIMA or ES, tend to be less accurate in scenarios with minimal historical information.